Accurate

 bootstrap, ft, can be obtained with either of:

-the full formula as a double integral (as done in CHEASE), Eq.
+formula as a double integral (as done in CHEASE), Eq.
+(12) of [4]:

-the approximate formula by Lin-Liu using simple flux surface average of B's,
+approximate formula by Lin-Liu using simple flux surface average of B's, thus

 Modules have been developed